Bionif92/Cursos-de-Programacion/React/React.md

 export default User;
 ````
-Render the same as result in component
+Render the same as result in function component

 ### Working with State & Events